OctoConsulting/keip/README.md

 [![webhook](https://github.com/OctoConsulting/keip/actions/workflows/webhook.yml/badge.svg?branch=main)](https://github.com/OctoConsulting/keip/actions/workflows/webhook.yml)
 [![minimal-app](https://github.com/OctoConsulting/keip/actions/workflows/minimal-app.yml/badge.svg?branch=main)](https://github.com/OctoConsulting/keip/actions/workflows/minimal-app.yml)

 keip is a Kubernetes operator that simplifies the deployment of Spring Integration routes on Kubernetes clusters.
 This operator makes it easy to manage integration flows, enhancing scalability and resilience through Kubernetes.

 ## Key Features

 - **Kubernetes Native**: Fully integrates with Kubernetes, using custom resources to manage Spring Integration routes.
 - **Ease of Use**: Allows the definition and deployment of complex integration patterns with simple Kubernetes manifests.
 - **Flexibility**: Supports a range of configurations to cater to different integration requirements.
 - **Dynamic Route Definition**: Define and deploy Spring Integration routes at runtime without the need to compile code, enabling greater flexibility and faster iterations.

 ## Getting Started

 ### Prerequisites

 - Kubernetes cluster (v1.24+ recommended)
 - `kubectl` installed and configured to interact with your cluster
-- The `Make` utility for building and deploying the operator
+- The `Make` utility for deploying the operator

 ### Installation